-Parents and teachers report that although children with AD/HD are not supposed to be able to pay attention, there are many activities or situations during which their attention span appears focused, if not even more focused than unaffected children.
-If AD/HD is a problem of paying attention, how is this possible?
-In this article, Sam Goldstein, Ph.D., explains this paradox.
+Parents and teachers report that although children with ADHD are not supposed to be able to pay attention, there are many activities or situations during which their attention span appears focused, if not even more focused than unaffected children.
+If ADHD is a problem of paying attention, how is this possible?

-We now recognize, however, that while stimulant medication may reduce immediate symptoms of AD/HD, the medication alone does not appear to contribute to positive, long-term, adult outcomes for these children.
+We now recognize, however, that while stimulant medication may reduce immediate symptoms of ADHD, the medication alone does not appear to contribute to positive, long-term, adult outcomes for these children.
 Programs are being developed to help kids during their formative years experience increased opportunities to learn and develop the self-control so essential and necessary to become a productive member of society.
-Presently, the programs I like best have been developed by Dr. Myrna Shure.
+Presently, the programs that I am using have been developed by Dr. Myrna Shure.
 These are set in a usable framework in her three books, Raising a Thinking Child, Raising a Thinking Preteen and I Can Problem Solve.

 Attention Deficit Disorder (ADD)